genjax-dev/genjax-chi/docs/_build/html/_sources/genjax/gen_fn.rst.txt

 What do generative functions look like in GenJAX?
 -------------------------------------------------

-A generative function in :code:`GenJAX` looks like a pure Python function, roughly the subset of Python acceptable by JAX.
+A generative function in GenJAX looks like a pure Python function, roughly the subset of Python acceptable by JAX.

 .. jupyter-execute::